Tommy328/CSC420-Project-Team100/README.md

 A window with instructions will pop up and there's a button to upload an image

-After loading an image, use mouse to draw
+After loading an image, use the mouse to draw

 Press space = change brush size